 The collision term in Eq.~\ref{mix:eom}, $\mathcal{C} \equiv \mathcal{C}(\vec{r}, E, t) = \cemit + \cabsorb + \cdirch$, includes emission, absorption, and direction-changing collisions, respectively~\cite{weinberg_2019}.
 It encapsulates all the reactions of neutrinos with the matter background~\cite{Shalgar:2019kzy,1982ApJS...50..115B,OConnor:2014sgn,Mezzacappa:2020oyq}.
-We assume that the collision term only affects the diagonal components of the density matrices, as the time-scales associated with flavor evolution are shorter than the collision ones~\cite{Tamborra:2020cul}.
+We assume that the collision term only affects the diagonal components of the density matrices~\footnote{We have tested that the inclusion of the off-diagonal components of the collision terms following the method adopted in Ref.~\cite{Nagakura:2022qko} results in a negligible error on the final flavor configuration (the relative error averaged over the radius is $2.2\%$).}, as the time scales associated with flavor evolution are shorter than the collision ones~\cite{Tamborra:2020cul}.

-We rely on a heuristic collision term that allows for neutrinos to transition from the trapping regime to free streaming within a small spatial range (i.e., [15,30]~km in our simulations), since we are limited by the size of our simulation box---due to technical complications induced by the treatment of flavor conversion.
+For the sake of simplicity, given that we intend to explore the interplay between the neutrino decoupling and the flavor conversion for the very first time, we rely on a heuristic collision term, that allows for neutrinos to transition from the trapping regime to free streaming within a small spatial range (i.e., $[15,30]$~km in our simulations, while providing decoupling regions and decoupling hierarchy among the different flavors inspired by Ref.~\cite{Tamborra:2017ubu}), since we are limited by the size of our simulation shell---due to technical complications induced by the treatment of flavor conversion.
 For simplicity, we retain the dependence of $\mathcal{C}$ on $r$ and neglect its angular dependence because it is dominated by the interaction of neutrinos with nucleons that are heavier than the neutrino average energies: